viethuynh/common-phrases-in-release-notes/README.md

 - Fixes a ... bug when using ...
 - Resolves an issue where ...
 - ... fixes (ex: Security fixes)
+- Bug fixes and performance improvements

 ## Improvement
 - Improves the ... of ... in ...
 - Improves support for ...
 - Improves ...
 - ... improvements for ...
+- [Product Name] is optimized for [OS New Version] so you can upgrade and keep using your favorite app!

 ## Prevent
 - Prevent ... when